The mysterious pull to live on Maui or on any of the Hawaiian Islands is strong.

 - The approaching rain after a dry spell – in times of drought, you can smell the rain coming some minutes before it arrives.
 Another indescribable smell, yet so welcome.
 Rain is a blessing in Hawai’i.
 Especially at a sacred ceremony, including weddings.

 Another word for paradise!
 Long beach walks in soft-like-sugar sand, floating in water with incredible visibility and clarity, hiking in the 10,000’ mountains… there is so much to pull us here to settle down.
-Even the air, the atmosphere is soft, inviting, fragrant.
+Even the air and atmosphere are soft, inviting, and fragrant.

 For others, it seems the perfect place to set up your Remote Work office, a view of the vast Pacific from one giant set of picture windows, the glorious mountain from another window!
 Plus, everything else we covered here – the food, the fragrances, the culture of Hang Loose.